Overflow Control Plan

 Revenue collected from wastewater ratepayers is only used to fund programs within the wastewater enterprise system, so revenue collected represents the true cost of operating the sewer utility over the long term.

 The Federal Clean Water Act of 1972 (CWA) established the basic structure for regulating pollutant discharges into waters of the United States.
 The CWA gave EPA the authority to implement pollution control programs to reduce pollution from permitted sources.
 One such permitted source is wastewater treatment plants and sewer collection systems like those in place in Springfield.
-Under this law, these systems are only allowed to discharge into streams from a specific location where the discharge must meet certain chemical and biological standards.
+Under this law, these systems are only allowed to discharge into streams at a specific location and the discharge must meet certain chemical and biological standards.

 Not only does this harm the environment, public health and the general quality of life in our community, but it has also become a legal issue.
 Sanitary sewer overflows are not allowed under the Federal Clean Water Act.
 The EPA’s enforcement of the Clean Water Act has increased significantly over the last few decades.
 As a result, most large communities around the country are being brought into compliance through a legal mechanism called a consent judgment.